 Throughout the semester we will host a variety of experts from a different fields who will share with our students.

-Our squirrels, (PreK through 1st) will perform in the Fall.
-Foxes, Raccoons, and Bears (2nd and up) will perform in the Spring.
+Our squirrels, (PreK through 1st) typically perform in the Fall.
+While our Foxes, Raccoons, and Bears (2nd and up) perform at the end of one of the semesters.
 There will also be opportunities for poetry recitation and smaller performances throughout the year.

 Tuition: